 There are three steps that lead to quitting for good.
 First, make the decision to quit and set a quit date.

-This is counterproductive and I explained why in my post of 10 May 2016 (http://nicotinemonkey.com/?p=377).
+I explain in an earlier post why setting a quit date is counterproductive.
 In any case, there’s only one step that leads to quitting for good.
-You make the decision to quit and—that’s it!
+You make the decision to quit and – that’s it!
 You never smoke again.
-If you make a decision to quit but put it off for, say, the next three weeks, you haven’t made a decision to quit—you’ve decided to carry on smoking.
-And what’s going to be different in three weeks’ time?
+If you make a decision to quit but put it off for, say, the next three weeks, you haven’t made a decision to quit – you’ve decided to carry on smoking.
+What’s going to be different in three weeks’ time?

 Second, make a plan to manage your day without smoking.
 Smoking is likely a big part of your daily life and activities, so your next step should include a plan for how to manage your day without smoking.